chshrc/big-brain/README.md

 It was inspired by watching [rwxrob](https://twitch.tv/rwxrob).
 Thank you, Rob!

-Feel free to take advantage of the knowledge written down here for your own learning journey, but make sure you adhere to the license!
+Feel free to take advantage of the knowledge written down here for your own learning journey, as it is public domain!
+Please also consider extending the knowledge provided here or elsewhere to enhance the availability of open knowledge in our global society.

 I am looking forward to you contribution! :)